-- 1. Understand the Problem - Devise a Plan.
+- 1. Understand the Problem ERSITY of the - 2.
+Devise a Plan.
 This involves formulating a general strategy, not a detailed proof. - 3.
 Carry out the plan - Look back i.e. check your results (Nickerson et.al., 1985:75)

 Heuristics to understand the problem are the following: